 - Assisting with medication, including assisting with the self-administration of medicine, applying non-prescription topical ointments or lotions

 - Medically related household tasks, including approved homemaker and chore tasks.

 - Minimum 18 years of age

 - Valid drivers license, insurance, and reliable transportation

-- Ability to lift up to 50 lb
+- Ability to lift up to 75lb

 - Must be able to pass a background check